-“I’ve drawn on my long, strange and winding travels through art editorial rooms, in and out of collaboration in art–technology spaces, to expand and hopefully deepen its scope.”
+“I’ve drawn on my long and winding travels through art editorial rooms, in and out of collaboration in art–technology spaces, to expand and hopefully deepen its scope.”

 Despite our expanding online efforts, HOLO’s print edition remains at the heart of what we do.
-Reimagined as a rotating research framework—see our production diary for details—the HOLO Annual will explore disciplinary interstices with renewed focus and fresh voices in the mix.
+Reimagined as a rotating research framework the HOLO Annual will explore disciplinary interstices with renewed focus and fresh voices in the mix.
 Every year, a guest Editorial Lead in close collaboration with a Research Partner will develop an agenda around pressing questions and invite a wide range of luminaries to respond.
 Today, we are proud to announce that Nora N. Khan will steer the 2021 HOLO Annual as Editorial Lead.

 Nora N. Khan is a writer of criticism on digital visual culture and the philosophy of emerging technology.
 Her research focuses on experimental art and music practices that make arguments through software, machine learning, and artificial intelligence.
 She is a professor at Rhode Island School of Design, in the Digital + Media program, where she teaches critical theory and artistic research, writing and research for artists and designers, and the history of digital media.
 She’s also the curator behind “Manual Override,” the ambitious 2020 exhibition at NYC’s The Shed, that invited artists including Morehshin Allahyari and Martine Syms to “subvert the values of invasive technological systems.”